statuser/AdvancedAnalytics/WindowsSetup.md

 python --version
 ```

-You sould see the output:
+You should see the output:
 > Python 3.10.0

 Python is now set up and ready to go.
 We just need to set up our project directory and set up a project specific virtual environment.

-To set up the virtual environment I liek to use a program called virtualenv-wrapper.
+To set up the virtual environment I like to use a program called virtualenv-wrapper.
 We use a command called "pip" to install the virtualenv-wrapper program.
 This is a python program and comes from the python "App Store"

 ```bash
 pip install virtualenvwrapper